How Healthcare Costs Work in Australia

 4. Private health insurance – optional cover that fills specific gaps the public system doesn’t

-The structure of the broader system — public hospitals, the federal-state split, where private cover fits — is covered in our healthcare system structure explainer.
-This article is about the costs, specifically, that show up in real care.
+If you want the bigger picture – public hospitals, the federal-state split, where private cover sits in the whole structure – that’s in our healthcare system structure explainer.
+This article sticks to one thing: the costs you actually see in real care.

 Medicare rebates and the schedule fee

-The MBS sets a “schedule fee” for each item.
-The Medicare rebate is a percentage of that schedule fee — typically 85% for out-of-hospital services and 75% for in-hospital private treatment.
-The patient or provider receives the rebate; the difference between the rebate and what the provider actually charges is where out-of-pocket costs sit.
+Each item has a “schedule fee” attached to it.
+The Medicare rebate is a percentage of that fee – typically 85% for out-of-hospital services and 75% for in-hospital private treatment.
+Either you or the provider receives the rebate, and the gap between the rebate and what the provider actually charges is exactly where your out-of-pocket cost lives.

-In practice, this means two things matter for the cost of a service: the MBS item number (which sets the rebate) and the provider’s fee (which sets the total).
-Patients see the difference at the till.
+So two numbers decide the cost of any service: the MBS item number, which fixes the rebate, and the provider’s fee, which fixes the total.
+You feel the difference between them at the till.

-Bulk-billing is the arrangement where a provider accepts the Medicare rebate as full payment for the service.
-The patient pays nothing at the time of the visit; the provider bills Medicare directly for the rebate amount.
+Bulk-billing simply means the provider accepts the Medicare rebate as full payment.
+You pay nothing on the day, and the provider bills Medicare directly for the rebate amount.

 • Standard GP consultations are commonly bulk-billed for concession-card holders, less commonly for general patients (and the rates have shifted in recent years)